loryzizu/Plugins/e-sparqlEndpoint/doc/About.md

 ### Description

-Extracts RDF statements from external SPARQL endpoint into a single output graph.
+Extracts RDF statements from external SPARQL endpoint using SPARQL query defined in configuration into a single output graph.

 ### Configuration parameters